DARK WEB: John Titor, The Internet's Time Traveler

 So this is one of the only chances he will ever have to see her again.

-In fact, John explains that he's not just visiting his parents, he's staying with them somewhere in Florida and with his two-year-old self since he was born in 1998.
+In fact, John explains that he's not just visiting his parents, he's staying with them somewhere in Florida. and with his two-year-old self since he was born in 1998.

 He's apparently told his parents the truth and they've come to accept that he's their adult son from the future.

 However, he admits that little John doesn't fully understand who he is.
+He thinks of adult John as like an uncle.

 Now, naturally, a lot of the people on the forum find a lot of this pretty hard to accept.